tgecho/esimmler.com/src/posts/announcing-canrun.md

 date: "2020-07-03"
 ---

+> Update 2 Jan, 2023: Many aspects of this library have been redesigned, especially relating to the domain stuff: [Simplifying a toy logic programming library](./simplifying-a-toy-logic-programming-library)

 I keep bumping into [logic programming](https://en.wikipedia.org/wiki/Logic_programming), especially in the form of the [\*Kanren](http://minikanren.org/) family.
 In keeping with tradition, this is my attempt to implement it in Rust, my current hobby language of choice.

 <!-- more -->